tinaoberoi/progreso-diario/python3/notes/DSbasics/variable_assignment.md

    or 'I' (uppercase letter eye) as single character variable names.
 * Avoid using words that have special meaning in Python like "list" and "str"

-## Important Points
-* Python uses dynamic typing, (reassign variables to different data types)
-* Pros of Dynamic Typing: very easy to work with, fast
-* Cons of Dynamic Typing: diffi cult to debug, yo need to be aware of type()
-* To know type of var use type()
 * The different types of variables include : int, float, str, bool, dict, list, tuple, set

+## Python uses Dynamic Typing

+* This means you can reassign variables to different data types

+* This makes python very flexible in assigning data types, this is different than other lang that are "Statically-Typed"

+### Pros of Dynamic Typing
+* Easy to work with
+* Faster development time

+### Cons of Dynamic Programming
+* May result in bugs for unexpected data type
+* You need to be aware of type()